fuzionnz/inactive_users/README.md

 ## How it works

-This extension creates a view which you can use to identify and delete drupal users and their associated civicrm records.
+This extension creates a view which you can use to identify and delete drupal users and puts their associated civicrm records in the trash.
 Page is accessible via: admin/people/inactive

 Initially a view and a couple of hooks to remove associated contacts.